Create your first bot with Composer

 Create a trigger to recognize the menu intent

 Now that your dialog is ready to send a response of menu options, you need to create a trigger so that your bot recognizes when users want the menu item displayed.

 Select your bot project, Menu_bot.

-On the right, select the Regular expression recognizer for the Recognizer type.
-This recognizer provides a simple example without adding natural language understanding.
+In the properties pane, under *Recognizer/Dispatch type, select Change.
+Under Choose a recognizer type, select Regular expression and then Done.
+This recognizer provides a simple example without adding advanced natural language understanding.
 For a real-world bot, explore language understanding.

 Now, add a trigger to the Menu_bot dialog.

 - The default trigger type is Intent recognized.

 Menuin the What is the name of this trigger (RegEx) field.

 menuin the Please input regEx pattern field.

 - Select Submit.
 Composer creates a trigger, named Menu, which will fire when the user sends a menu message to the bot.